anetacamo/coding/src/content/git.md

 2. Go to your GitHub repository's settings.
 Under Custom domain add your custom domain and click Save.
 This will create a CNAME file in the root of your project publishing source.
 Don't delete it.
    CNAME stands for canonical name should be the bare minimum of your URL

+3. Sign into your domain provaider and change DNS